torvalds/linux/Documentation/admin-guide/devices.rst

   DEVICE DRIVERS AUTHORS PLEASE READ THIS

-  Linux now has extensive support for dynamic allocation of device numbering and can use ``sysfs`` and ``udev`` (``systemd``) to handle the naming needs.
+  GNU/Linux now has extensive support for dynamic allocation of device numbering and can use ``sysfs`` and ``udev`` (``systemd``) to handle the naming needs.
   There are still some exceptions in the serial and boot device area.
 Before asking   for a device number make sure you actually need one.